 The plight of current-day Syrian refugees is the focus of three contemporary artists whose work is also on view.
 Ginane Makki Bacho draws on her experience of civil war in Lebanon and the Syrian refugee crisis in the region.
 Issam Kourbaj engages the ordeal endured by Syrians attempting to escape by sea.
 Mohamad Hafez alludes to the traumas refugees carry with them, and the homes they left behind.
 Each of them tells a different story, but in the end each calls upon our common humanity for compassionate attention to refugees' precarious situation worldwide.

-Syria, Then and Now: Stories from Refugees a Century Apart is curated by Ayşin Yoltar-Yıldırım, Hagop Kevorkian Associate Curator of Islamic Art, Brooklyn Museum, as part of the Arab Art & Education Initiative, and generously supported by MISK Art Institute.
+Syria, Then and Now: Stories from Refugees a Century Apart is curated by Ayşin Yoltar-Yıldırım, Hagop Kevorkian Associate Curator of Islamic Art, Brooklyn Museum, as part of the Arab Art & Education Initiative.